hpennington/Inertia/user_guides/docs/editor/drawing.md

 Higher draws in front; ties keep the order they were authored in.
 A z-index on a child cannot lift it out from behind a shape its parent sits behind.

-!!! warning "Stacking is iOS-only today"
+!!! note "Stacking reads the same on all three runtimes"

-    The SwiftUI runtime honours `zIndex` and `position`.
-Compose and React ignore both: they draw every shape behind the view's content, in the order it was authored.
-The editor's canvas follows SwiftUI, so a drawing that relies on either will look right in the editor and stack differently on Android and the web.
-See [Choosing a runtime](../getting-started/runtimes.md#drawn-vectors).
+    SwiftUI, Compose and React all honour `zIndex` and `position`, and the editor's canvas stacks the same way, so a drawing that relies on either looks the same in the editor as it does on iOS, Android and the web.
+A stack that comes out in file order on one of them is an app built against an older runtime — see [Choosing a runtime](../getting-started/runtimes.md#drawn-vectors).

 **Own Canvas** is a rendering decision rather than an ordering one.
 Shapes that sit next to